indigo423/opennms.org/user/pages/04.documentation/_intro/features.en.md

 	  linktext: "Go to Development Guide"
 ---

-The project divides documentation for personas with special use cases.
+The project divides documentation for persons with special use cases.
 It is helpful to start with the *User Guide*.
 He gives general insights how OpenNMS operates and concepts.
 The *Administrator Guide* is specialized to build or change configuration of OpenNMS to implement new monitoring use cases or maintenance in general.